-GOODBYE TO THE CIRCUS - Read more and make a donation to support our latest rescue of five former circus lions from France.
+GOODBYE TO THE CIRCUS - Read more and make a donation to support our latest rescue of four former circus lions from France.

 Working with Italian NGO LAV, Born Free rescued Elsa, a six-year-old a lioness, from a travelling circus in Sardinia.
 The circus is involved in a court case on the grounds of animal cruelty.
 In 2014, Born Free transferred Elsa to Centro Recupero Animali Silvatici della Maremma, a wildlife sanctuary in Tuscany.

 In 2018, she was removed from the ongoing court case and, as Elsa was happy and thriving at the sanctuary, it was agreed she would remain there permanently.
 Elsa’s companion is a male lion called Madiba.

 In 2014, we rehomed Simba, a nine-year-old circus lion from France.
 Simba had been held by a French circus since he was a cub, until he was seized by the French authorities and moved to the Natuurhulpcentrum rescue centre in Belgium.